seanshpark/esp8266-docs/README.md

 * ESP image tool
 * ESP upload tool

+Current version of esp_iot_sdk is 0.9.5, as of writing, read http://bbs.espressif.com/viewtopic.php?f=5&t=154 to get the newer version.

 2) Test writing with Blinky example

 `Build` and `Flashing` is documented in two pages